 We’ve all been there.
 You have a project due, but you keep putting it off until the last minute.
 Or maybe you just don’t feel like doing anything at all today.
-Thats what we called procrastination.
+That’s what we called procrastination.

 Is procrastination a sign of low self-esteem?

-The relationship between self-esteem with procrastination
+The relationship between self-esteem and procrastination

 “No one is coming to save you; no one is coming to make life right for you; no one is coming to solve your problems.
 If you don’t do something, nothing is going to get better.
 The dream of a rescuer who will deliver us may offer a kind of comfort, but it leaves us passive and powerless.